ilfrich/quick-n-dirty-utils/README.md

  or Array of JSON objects).
 It then creates a temporary hyperlink, which will trigger the download of a file with the given `filename` (defaults to `export.json`).
 The hyperlink is cleaned up after the download is triggered.

+#### `downloadFile(stringContent, contentType, fileName)`

+Downloads any string as file of the given content type.
+This only works in the browser and will internally create a `Blob` from the provided `stringContent` and creates a temporary hyperlink, which will trigger the download of the file.
+The `fileName` and `contentType` should be compatible.

 #### `toggleItem(list, item)`